Yan Gomes Preview, Player Props: Cubs vs. Brewers

-Yan Gomes -- with a slugging percentage of .294 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Corbin Burnes on the hill, on August 29 at 8:05 PM ET.
+Yan Gomes -- with a slugging percentage of .353 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs against the Milwaukee Brewers, with Brandon Woodruff on the hill, on August 30 at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Brewers.
+In his last appearance, he racked up two hits (going 2-for-3) against the Brewers.

 Yan Gomes Game Info & Props vs. the Brewers